-INP Policy Policy objectives Relevant Strategic Policies of the Local Development Plan How the INP conforms with the relevant Strategic Policies of the Local Development Plan Policy ILM4 Promote recreation facilities for our growing community Improvements to the health and wellbeing of residents are sought in this policy.
+llminster Neighbourhood Plan Policy Policy objectives Relevant Strategic Policies of the Local Development Plan How the Ilminster Neighbourhood Plan conforms with the relevant strategic Policies of the Local Development Plan Policy ILM4 Promote recreation facilities for our growing community Improvements to the health and well being of residents are sought in this policy.
 The reduction and the need to travel by providing indoor sport recreation facilities in the town are further sought.
-SD1 Sustainable Development SS5 New Housing Growth SS6 Infrastructure Delivery HW1 Provision of open space, outdoor playing space, sports, cultural and community facilities in new developments HW3 Protection of play spaces and youth provision EQ1 Climate Change EQ2 General Development Policy ILM4 seeks to improve quality of life for residents by providing accessible recreational facilities for residents and making better use of the facilities on offer.
-This policy promotes healthy lifestyles, addresses deficiencies in facilities locally and tackles climate change, as per the policies listed.
-Policy ILM5 The Ilminster Environmental Enterprise Zone Improvements to the cycling facilities and walking networks, provision of high quality business hubs, conservation of landscape character, provision of access to nature reserves and walking routes and a new leisure facility are all sought in this policy.
-SD1 Sustainable Development SS1 Settlement Strategy SS3 New Employment Land SS5 New Housing Growth SS6 Infrastructure Delivery EP1 Strategic Employment Sites EP8 Tourist Facilities HW1 Provision of open space, outdoor playing space, sports, cultural and community facilities in new developments HW3 Protection of play spaces and youth provision TA1 Low Carbon Transport EQ1 Climate Change EQ2 General Development ILM5 outlines the strategic allocation of an employment zone for Ilminster, but goes further than this and addresses the design implications and impacts, that a development for employment may have on the setting and entrance to the town.
-It addresses the lack of employment in Ilminster for certain demographics, in line with the adjacent listed policies with a specific emphasis on tourism a,nd more sustainable business solutions.
+SD1 Sustainable Development SS5 New Housing Growth SS6 Infrastructure Delivery HW1 Provision of open space, outdoor playing space, sports, cultural and community facilities in new developments HW3 Protection of play spaces and youth provision EQ1 climate change EQ2 General development Policy ILM4 seeks to improve quality of life for residents by providing accessible recreational facilities for residents and making better use of the facilities on offer.
+This policy promotes healthy lifestyles, addresses deficiencies in facilities locally and tackles climate change as per the policies listed.
+Policy ILM5 The ilminster environmental enterprise zone Improvements to the cycling facilities and walking networks, provision of high quality business hubs, conservation of landscape character, provision of access to nature reserves and walking routes, and a new leisure facility are all sought in this policy.
+SD1 Sustainable Development SS1 Settlement Strategy SS3 New Employment Land SS5 New Housing Growth SS6 Infrastructure Delivery EP1 Strategic Employment Sites EP8 Tourist facilities HW1 Provision of open space, outdoor playing space, sports, cultural and community facilities in new developments HW3 Protection of play spaces and youth provision TA1 Low carbon transport EQ1 Climate change EQ2 General development ILM5 outlines the strategic allocation of an employment zone for Ilminster but goes further than this and addresses the design implications and impacts that a development for employment may have on the setting and entrance to the town.
+It addresses the lack of employment in Ilminster for certain demographics in line with the adjacent listed policies with a specific emphasis on tourism and more sustainable business solutions.